NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/things-i-don-t-understand.md

 ---
 name: Things I Don't Understand
 about: This is for adding issues that you don't understand
-title: ''
+title: kp823
-labels: Want to Know
+labels: Don't Understand
 assignees: ''

 ---